 You may be interested to know the father of a litter is called the sire and the mother is called the dam.

 How soon can you tell if a dog is pregnant?

-Vets can carry out a pregnancy test after the 21st day that measures hormone levels that might indicate your dog is pregnant.
+Vets can carry out a pregnancy test after 21 days.
+It measures hormone levels that might indicate your dog is pregnant.

 An ultrasound can confirm pregnancy sometime after the 25th day.

 Your vet might be able to feel the litter around day 30.

 The skeletons of the puppies start forming around week 6 and may be visible in x-rays.

 What happens after my pregnant dog’s stomach drops?

 Her belly should begin to swell visibly around day 40.
 Puppies develop rapidly after this point.